What Titre Foncier Means in Marrakech for Foreign Buyers

 I have spoken to property buyers and investors who have purchased in other African and Middle Eastern markets and the level of legal protection available in Morocco through the Titre Foncier system consistently surprises them.

-The combination of a state-guaranteed land title, a well-regulated notarial system, official banking channels for fund importation, and the legal right to repatriate sale proceeds makes Morocco and specifically Marrakech one of the most transparent and legally secure property markets available to foreign buyers on the African continent.
+The combination of a state backed land title, a well regulated notarial system, official banking channels for fund importation, and the legal right to repatriate sale proceeds makes Morocco and specifically Marrakech one of the most transparent and legally secure property markets available to foreign buyers on the African continent.

 The system is not perfect and there are still risks, particularly in the medina where untitled properties are common, but for a foreign buyer who does their due diligence and only purchases Titre Foncier properties, the legal framework is genuinely robust.